-Post-Retirement Healthy Mortality RP-2014 Headcount-Weighted Healthy Annuitant

-Male / Female Mortality Table with Fully Generational Improvement Projections from the central year using
+RP-2006 Headcount-Weighted Healthy Employee Male / Female Mortality Table with Fully Generational Mortality Improvement Projections from the central year using Scale MP-2017

-Scale MP-2017

-Disabled Mortality RP-2014 Headcount-Weighted Disabled Male /

-Female Mortality Table with Fully Generational Improvement Projections from the central year using
+Post-Retirement Healthy Mortality RP-2006 Headcount-Weighted Healthy Annuitant Male / Female Mortality Table with Fully Generational Improvement Projections from the central year using Scale MP-2017 Disabled Mortality RP-2006 Headcount-Weighted Disabled Male / Female Mortality Table with Fully Generational Improvement Projections from the central year using Scale MP-2017 Withdrawal Rates See Table Disability Rates See Table.

-Scale MP-2017

-Withdrawal Rates See Table

-Disability Rates See Table.

 Decrement Timing Middle of year decrements, with 100% retirement occurring at beginning of year.
 Spouse Coverage Election Rate Spouses are assumed to lose coverage upon the death of the former employee.
 While spouses may participate in the SHBP at an unsubsidized rate, we have assumed they will not participate.

-Future Retirees

-It is assumed that 55% are married.
+The State provided data for spouses of police officers killed in the line of duty who are assumed to receive retiree health care benefits for life.
+Future Retirees It is assumed that 55% are married.
 Future retirees who are assumed to be married are assumed to choose family coverage at retirement.
 Males are assumed to be three years older than their female spouses.
 Current Retirees Spousal coverage is based on actual retiree coverage elections.
 Actual spouse age is used where available.
 In instances where this information is not available, males are assumed to be three years older than their female spouses.

-Coverage We assumed that:

-➤ 100% of all retirees who currently have healthcare coverage will continue with the same coverage.

-➤ 100% of all actives, upon retirement, will be assumed to have the following coverage blend:

-PPO: 85% HMO: 15%

-Other available plan options are assumed to garner zero enrollment
+Coverage We assumed that: 100% of all retirees who currently have healthcare coverage will continue with the same coverage.
+100% of all actives, upon retirement, will be assumed to have the following coverage blend: PPO: 85% HMO: 15% Other available plan options are assumed to garner zero enrollment

-Only 10% of State future retirees and non-Medicare current retirees are assumed to be eligible for Medicare Part B reimbursement.

-Participant Contributions for Current

-Retirees
+Part B coverage is based on actual provisions.

-Actual contribution amounts were provided by the State for current healthy and disabled retirees who contribute towards the cost of their postretirement health care benefits.
-The Chapter 78 contribution percentages for healthy retirees were determined based on the actual contributions received from the State and each retiree's plan election.

-Actuarial Accrued Liability

-The Actuarial Present Value of Benefits allocated to all periods prior to the valuation year.

-Valuation Methodology and Terminology

-We have used the GASB accounting methodology to determine the postretirement medical benefit obligations.
-Under the EGWP program, the Medicare reimbursements to the Plan will be shown as a reduction in the plan sponsor liability.
+- Participant Contributions for Current Retirees Actual contribution amounts were provided by the State for current healthy and disabled retirees who contribute towards the cost of their postretirement health care benefits.
+The Chapter 78 contribution percentages for healthy retirees were determined based on the actual contributions received from the State and each retiree's plan election. - Actuarial Accrued Liability The Actuarial Present Value of Benefits allocated to all periods prior to the valuation year. - Valuation Methodology and Terminology We have used the GASB accounting methodology to determine the postretirement medical benefit obligations.
+Under the EGWP program, the Medicare reimbursements to the Plan will be shown as a reduction in the plan sponsor liability. - Data Adjustments During the course of our review of the census data provided by the State, reasonable adjustments were made to the census data resulting from conversations with the State.

-Data Adjustments

-During the course of our review of the census data provided by the State, reasonable adjustments were made to the census data resulting from conversations with the State.